 It is important to equalise your batteries regularly.
 Equalisation provides a higher charge voltage to the batteries and ensures that all the cells have a balanced equal charge.
 If your batteries are not holding enough charge equalisation can help rectify this and bring the battery back to hold more charge.
 Generally you should run a 2hr Equalisation charge once a month.
 You will need a good sunny day to run your equalisation if running from your solar.

 The tracer MPPT does a 2 hour equalisation charge at 9am on the 28th of each month.
-If you need to manually do an equalisation charge on a good sunny day set the date to the 28th and time to 07:58 to let it do the equalisation.
+If you need to manually do an equalisation charge on a good sunny day set the date to the 28th and time to 08:58 to let it do the equalisation.
 Or on the night before set the date to 27th so the following morning it will equalise.
 It might be necessary to do this more than once if the battery is in need of a good equalisation.
+Alternatively you can set the Boost voltage to the equalisation voltage and set the number of hours you want to equalise for and the boost mode will do the EQ for you.
+Remember to re-set the voltage back down again afterwards.

 Outback MPPT you can set an auto equalisation to happen after a customised amount of days.
 You can also set an equalisation cycle to happen at any point from the menu on the MPPT.
 To set Equalisation from the Mate, you can watch this video here.